-Marketing Strategy - Students will recognize and evaluate the role of strategic marketing planning with regard to the organization's overall objectives.

-Marketing Target - Students will analyze key segmentation criteria of business to consumer, business to business, or consumer to consumer markets to identify the intended audience likely to respond to a company's customer value-driven products or services.

-Marketing Research - Students will understand the sequential nature of interrelated activities in marketing research and assess its role and effectiveness in planning marketing strategies

-Marketing Mix - Students will be able to apply the concept of developing appropriate goods and services for their target markets, make those available to customers, at a price that supports brand image, buyer behavior and company ROI.

-Marketing Communication - Students will evaluate and examine the role and application of legacy communications versus digital marketing techniques to serve its intended target markets as part of the overall marketing mix.

-Business Ethics - Students will examine and apply ethical and professional behaviors and standards to contemporary business situations.

-Communication - Students will communicate professionally using written and/or oral skills essential to success in the business environment.

-Fundamental Business Concepts - Students will demonstrate the ability to apply the fundamental concepts of Management, Marketing, Accounting, Finance, and Economics in a business environment.
+- 1. Marketing Strategy Evaluate the role of strategic marketing and formulate a plan to maximize an organization's overall marketing objectives. - 2.
+Managing Marketing Identify key target markets and develop a suitable strategic marketing mix to satisfy those key markets. - 3.
+Marketing Research Synthesize marketing research results to make better decisions in the creation of effective marketing strategies. - 4.
+Business Ethics Students will examine and apply ethical and professional behaviors and standards to contemporary business situations - 5.
+Communication Students will communicate professionally using written and/or oral skills essential to success in the business environment. - 6.
+Fundamental Business Concepts Students will demonstrate the ability to apply the fundamental concepts of Management, Marketing, Accounting, Finance, and Economics in a business environment